South Province, New Caledonia

-The South Province (Province Sud) is one of three administrative subdivisions in New Caledonia.
+The South Province (Province Sud) is one of three administrative divisions in New Caledonia.
 It corresponds to the southern and southwestern portion of the New Caledonian mainland.

-Overview

 It is by far the most economically developed and most urbanized part of the archipelago and indeed in the entire Melanesian region.
-The South Province is also the only part of New Caledonia - and Melanesia - where ethnic Melanesians do not constitute an absolute majority of the population.
+The South Province is also the only part of New Caledonia - and Melanesia - where ethnic Melanesians do not constitute an absolute majority of the population, and the only province where anti-independence groups control the provincial government.